25 arrested after soccer fan run down, killed

 20 Gennaio 2020

 Rome, January 20 - Police have arrested 25 people after the follower of a regional-level team near Potenza was run down and killed on Sunday, allegedly by a fan of a rival side.
 Fabio Tucciariello, 39, was killed and another supporter of Vultur Rionero is in a serious condition in Potenza's San Carlo hospital.
-The people arrested overnight included the 30-year-old fan of Melfi who was allegedly driving the car that mowed down Tucciariello.
+The people arrested overnight included the 30-year-old fan of Melfi, Salvatore Laspagnoletta, who was allegedly driving the car that mowed down Tucciariello.
+Laspagnoletta is facing murder charges, sources said.
+"It was tribal violence, also in consideration of the weapons seized," said Potenza prosecutor Francesco Curcio in a press conference.
+"One tribe wanted to challenge another.
+Everything was already prepared, there was definitely planning involved".
+On the table behind Curcio, police had placed on display iron pipes, sticks, baseball bats and knuckle dusters seized from the fans involved.
+Police said lookouts were used to tip off the hooligans about the arrival of their rivals.
+Italian soccer has been plagued with hooliganism for years.

 LE RUBRICHE